Scammers siphoning millions of dollars from vulnerable New Zealanders each year

 The scammer had posed as a potential love interest, grooming the vulnerable old lady and making her fall for his elaborate trap.

-He conjured up a variety of reasons why he needed her money and she duly emptied her account over the course of a year through 12 financial transactions.
+He conjured up a variety of reasons why he needed her money and she duly emptied her account over the course of five months through 12 financial transactions.

 The scammer told her he was urgently needed in Ghana to oversee the completion of a hospital on behalf of a bereaved friend whose family had been killed in a crash.